05 November 2020

 The Dun Mhuire Theatre was opened there by Bishop James Staunton of Ferns on Sunday 4 December 1960, followed by a concert with Veronica Dunne, Michael Murphy and the Artane Boys’ Band.

 The Dun Mhuire Theatre was at the heart of cultural life and entertainment in Wexford Town for decades.
-The Wexford Drama Festival, established in 1963, the year was staged at the Dun Mhuire Theatre every year for 56 years until last year.
+The Wexford Drama Festival, established in 1963, was staged at the Dun Mhuire Theatre every year for 56 years until last year.
 Initially it was devised as a source of entertainment during Lent, when dances did not take place in the hall, giving the local community an outlet and keeping the Dun Mhuire in use.
 The festival regularly welcomed 250 theatre goers for each show, with 300 or 350 people on opening and closing nights.

 The theatre was also a venue for Christmas pantomime, the Light Opera Society, and other groups.
 Dun Mhuire has made an important contribution to the social and artistic fabric of Wexford town.
 Other groups who used the theatre on a day-to-day basis included Alcoholics Anonymous, the Girl Guides, the Confraternity Band and the Legion of Mary.